SerhiiShapovalov530/3D_Portfolio_Showcase/README.md

 ## 🎨 About Me

 Hey there!
-I'm Mohit, an Software Engineer and a Web developer with a penchant for turning ideas into visually captivating experiences.
+I'm Serhii Shapovalov, an Software Engineer and a Web developer with a penchant for turning ideas into visually captivating experiences.
 Armed with a vivid imagination and a deep curiosity for all things three-dimensional, I'm on a mission to breathe life into pixels and polygons.
 My passion for 3D design goes beyond the screen – I aim to create virtual realms that leave a lasting impact.

 ## 🌐 Visit Website